G20 spends four times more on fossil fuel output than on renewables, think tank says

+UPDATE 6-Oil dips on small U.S. crude stock drop, weak gasoline demand

+* OPEC compliance falls to 90 percent in April -survey (New throughout, updates prices and market activity; new byline, changes dateline, previously LONDON)

-ANKARA The G20 countries spend almost four times as much to prop up fossil fuel production as they do to subsidize renewable energy, calling into question their commitment to halting climate change, a think tank said on Thursday
+ANKARA Nov 12 The G20 countries spend almost four times as much to prop up fossil fuel production as they do to subsidise renewable energy, calling into question their commitment to halting climate change, a think tank said on Thursday

 The G20 spent an average $78 billion on national subsidies delivered through direct spending and tax breaks in 2013 and 2014, according to a report from the Overseas Development Institute (ODI) on Thursday.